 - I am having a lot of discharges.
 Is that normal?

 - Am I gaining the right amount of weight?

 - I am getting pain in the lower sides of my belly.
 Is that normal?

 - Is my blood pressure okay?
 Am I at risk of pre-eclampsia and do I need to take any medication to prevent it?

 - Make an antenatal visit and ask the doctor about how well you and your baby are doing.

 Questions you may have

 “Many women get this.
 Normal discharge is generally clear, white or creamy.
-If it changes colour, starts smelling badly, looks like paneer or get pain when urinating, I was asked to consult my doctor.”
+If it changes colour, starts smelling badly, looks like paneer or there is pain when urinating, I was asked to consult my doctor.”

 “I was weighing once a week or once every other week at home.
-I was advised do it consistently, at about the same time and under the same conditions.
-I was also told that it is okay if I have once a month weigh-ins at my doctor’s clinic.”
+I was advised to do it consistently, at about the same time and under the same conditions.
+I was also told that it is okay if I have once-a-month weigh-ins at my doctor’s clinic.”